St. Brigid's Cross Pendant (Mini)

 Adding to cart… The item has been added

-Imported from Ireland this pendant is made in sterling silver and comes with a beautiful presentation box.
+Imported from Ireland this pendant is made in Sterling Silver and comes with a beautiful presentation box.
 Measures approx 5/8" (1.6cm) end to end.

 In Christian religion, St. Brigid and her cross are linked together by a story about her weaving this form of cross at the death bed of either her father or a pagan lord, who upon hearing what the cross meant, asked to be baptized.
 One version goes as follows: